EwersLab: Brain Imaging and Biomarker Research Group

-Early life-experiences such as education and higher IQ enhance cognitive reserve, i.e. mitigate the impact on brain pathology on cognition in AD.
-Using DTI, multi-task fMRI and combined EEG-fMRI, we map functional networks associated with protective factors.
-We recently identified a highly connected hub in the frontal cortex as a key brain region underlying reserve capacity in AD (Franzmeier et al. Brain 2018).
+Early life-experiences such as education and higher IQ enhance reserve capacity, i.e. mitigate the impact on brain pathology on cognition in AD.
+Using DTI and multi-task fMRI, we map functional networks associated with protective factors.
+We have recently identified a highly connected hub in the frontal cortex as a key brain region underlying reserve capacity in AD (Franzmeier et al. Brain 2018).
 We are currently testing in longitudinal studies whether enhancing frontal hub connectivity may have a beneficial clinical impact.

-Together with Prof. Yaakov Stern (Columbia University, USA) and Prof. Gael Chetelat (INSERM, France) we recently initiated the professional interested area (PIA) on “Reserve, resilience and protective factors” hosted by the Alzheimer’s Association.
+We have recently founded together with Prof. Yaakov Stern (Columbia University, USA) and Prof. Gael Chetelat (INSERM, France) the professional interested area (PIA) on “Reserve, resilience and protective factors” hosted by the Alzheimer’s Association.
 We are currently building a consortium to collect multiple data sets for replication of neuroimaging results on reserve and thus enhance reproducibility and transparency of our findings (https://www.survio.com/survey/d/H3A1L1E8M9I3A5L1D)

-For our second major research topic, i.e. the development of markers for the prediction of AD, we are combining multi-modal imaging and biochemical markers.
+For our second focus, the development of markers for the prediction of AD, we are combining multi-modal imaging and biochemical markers.
 We use pattern recognition algorithms to extract the best combination of markers for the prediction of cognitive decline and early diagnostic classification.

-Another area currently moving into the focus of our research are markers of the brain’s neuroimmune response in AD.
+A recent focus has been centered on markers of the brain’s neuroimmune response in AD.
 Together with our collaborator Prof. Christian Haass (DZNE, Munich), we found changes in CSF TREM2, a marker of microglia activity, to occur up to 5 years before the onset of AD dementia in data from the international DIAN study.
 We are currently investigating the potentially protective effects of TREM2 in AD.

 Contact: Prof. Dr. Michael Ewers